Home

 — D —

-DEBRIDEMENT Removal of infection from a wound.
+DEBRIDEMENT Removal of infection (biofilm) from a wound.

 DENTAL CARIES Tooth decay.